20 July plot: Preparations

 Himmler had at least one conversation with a known oppositionist when, in August 1943, the Prussian Finance Minister Johannes Popitz, who was involved in Goerdeler's network, came to see him and offered him the support of the opposition if he would make a move to displace Hitler and secure a negotiated end to the war.
-Himmler himself tried in April 1945 to form a separate peace with the allies in order to remain in some sort of power, but it was rejected as the allies continued to demand unconditional surrender.
+Nothing came of this meeting, but Popitz was not arrested and Himmler apparently did nothing to track down the resistance network which he knew was operating within the state bureaucracy.
+It is possible that Himmler, who by late 1943 knew that the war was unwinnable, allowed the plot to go ahead in the knowledge that if it succeeded he would be Hitler's successor, and could then bring about a peace settlement.

 Popitz was not alone in seeing Himmler as a potential ally.
 General von Bock advised Tresckow to seek his support, but there is no evidence that he did so.
 Goerdeler was apparently also in indirect contact with Himmler via a mutual acquaintance, Carl Langbehn.
 Wilhelm Canaris's biographer Heinz Höhne suggests that Canaris and Himmler were working together to bring about a change of regime, but this remains speculation.